theBlackBoxSociety/CodeCrashCourses/RaspberryPiPicoTutorial.md

     led.toggle()
     utime.sleep(1)
 ```

+Is it working?
+Great!
+Some challenges: Can you modify the program to light up both the on-board and external LEDs at the same time?
+Can you write a program which lights up the on-board LED when the external LED is switched off, and vice versa?

 ## a Pushbutton - Digital Inputs
 In prior examples, the LED was our actuator, and our Pico was controlling it.
 If we image an outside parameter to take control over this LED, our finger for example, we need **a sensor**.
 And the simplest form of sensor available is **a pushbutton**.